+EFTE work crews are available for spring and fall clean-up, garden rescue (from overgrowth and/or weeds), and routine maintenance.
 We weed meticulously and comprehensively; we know that proper weed removal requires root extraction.
 In some cases, this is easier said than done, particularly with garden bullies like goutweed, thistles, and English ivy.
-We have a tool-kit full of organic options to address any weed infestation.
+We have a toolkit of organic options to help manage any weed infestation.
 It is not necessary to use chemicals that damage our environment.

 It is our mission to improve people-plant relations, so we also offer educational services.
 If you would like to learn how best to care for your garden, our CEO Sherrilyn will teach you.
 She'll cover any topic you would like to learn, from weed identification to tool selection to shrub pruning to planting, and much more.

 To get started, we recommend a home ecosystem consultation.
 If you already know the ins and outs of your home ecosystem, and want to hire an EFTE crew to provide specific landscaping services, please contact us.
 To expedite the process, tell us about your project, including your goals, growing conditions, and any challenges or problems that need to be addressed.
 We look forward to working with you.